KiwiGaze/HKU-Admin-System/README.md

 ## Future Improvements

-* Implement a proper frontend interface with Vue.js components
 * Add more robust error handling and user feedback
 * Add more comprehensive logging
 * Implement proper authentication with JWT instead of hardcoded credentials